Fellowship in Cardiovascular Medicine

 Goals and highlights of the program

-Simply stated, our goal is to find the nation’s strongest medical residents and transform them into the tomorrow’s leaders in academic and clinical cardiology.
+Simply stated, our goal is to find the nation’s strongest medical residents and transform them into tomorrow’s leaders in academic and clinical cardiology.
 We believe that our program provides superb training in a supportive, collegial, and stimulating environment.
 Some of the highlights of the program include:

 - State-of-the-art facilities

-- High volume of procedures
+- High procedural volume

 - Echocardiography and nuclear cardiology training that satisfies the requirements for licensing by the National Board of Echocardiography and Certification Board in Nuclear Cardiology

 - Exposure to cardiac surgery and vascular medicine

 - Diverse research opportunities